 The belief is that this has a connection to what is known as metabolic switching.
 This refers to a means of survival when there is a lack of access to food.
 When this switch occurs, cells turn to body fat for energy generation due to the shortage of sugar.
-This metabolic process is slower compared to the usual.
+This is slower compared to the usual metabolic process.

-Mattson identified two main types of intermittent fasting in his analysis; time-restricted feeding and 5:2 fasting.
-The former refers to limiting eating to a 6-8 hour window in an average day.
+de Cabo and Mattson identified two main types of intermittent fasting in their analysis; time-restricted feeding and 5:2 fasting.
+The former refers to limiting eating to a 6-8 hour window on an average day.
 As for 5:2 intermittent fasting, 5 days a week are normal eating days and 2 days involve limiting oneself to one meal.

-According to the neuroscience professor, studies have shown that the metabolic switch that occurs from fasting helps to regulate blood sugar.
+According to the researchers, studies have shown that the metabolic switch that occurs from fasting helps to regulate blood sugar.
 It is also useful for fighting inflammation and protecting against harmful stress.